We use toothpaste daily, sometimes once or mostly twice a day.

 Triclosan can increase the prevalence of Osteoporosis (a metabolic bone disease) and decrease bone mineral density (BMD).

 Bone mineral density or BMD is the measure of bone health and strength.

 Studies found that higher concentrations of Triclosan in urine samples led to lower BMD and higher risks of fragility fractures in U.S. women, especially postmenopausal women.

-Fracture risks depend upon age and is higher in old womens.
+Fracture risks depend upon age and are higher in old women.
 Continuous consumption of Triclosan (TCS) can break bones easily and increase the risk of fracture during accidents.

 #2 – Impact on Growth Hormones (T3 & T4)

 As said earlier, Triclosan is an endocrine disruptor in multiple species, including humans.

 Studies have demonstrated a decrease in thyroxine (T4) levels in females.